TexasEllis CountyCourt Process

 3. Trial (If No Plea Deal)

-Texas law sets forth specific penalties for DUI offenses, which can escalate with subsequent convictions.
+Texas law sets out specific penalties for DUI offenses.
+These penalties increase with each subsequent conviction.

 First Offense

-• Other Requirements: Alcohol education classes, community service (typically 24 to 100 hours), and potential installation of an Ignition Interlock Device (IID) on your vehicle.
+• Other Requirements: You may also be required to complete a DWI education program, perform community service, and install an Ignition Interlock Device (IID) on your vehicle.

 Second Offense